Conformal prediction beyond exchangeability: Experiments

-Turning now to prediction interval width, on the original data set we see that the width for CP+LS increases gradually over time, showing the drawbacks of using a symmetric algorithm (which by definition, must give high weight to data in the distant past).
-In contrast, nex-CP+WLS shows larger prediction interval width during the middle of the time range (when, perhaps, the response is more noisy), but returns to narrower width towards the end.
-The behavior of the prediction interval width for nex-CP+LS is somewhere in between the other two.
-For the permuted data set, on the other hand, due to exchangeability the width of the prediction interval is approximately constant across the time range for all three methods, although nex-CP+LS and nex-CP+WLS show higher variability; this is likely due to the lower effective sample size that is introduced by weighting the data points.
+Turning now to prediction interval width, on the original data set we see that the interval width of NexCP+LS is generally larger than that of NexCP+WLS, again demonstrating the advantage of a nonsymmetric algorithm.
+For the permuted data set, on the other hand, the interval widths are similar, although NexCP+LS and NexCP+WLS show higher variability; this is explained by the lower effective sample size that is introduced by weighting the data points, combined with the heavy-tailed nature of the data.